Launch A Little Bit Different

 Written by Leslie Kimmelman, Illustrated by Marybeth Nelson

 Flexibility can be a challenge for all children, but especially for children on the autism spectrum.
-Many children with autism also have an anxiety disorder, which is about more than lack of flexibility.
+Many autistic children also have an anxiety disorder, which is about more than lack of flexibility.
 Structure and routines help, and it’s also very important to “mix it up” sometimes so they can learn that routines may change… and that’s okay!

 Share Julia’s story with children and notice how Julia’s visual schedule supported her throughout her day.
 Afterward, you might keep in mind these strategies for helping build children’s tolerance for change: